dotnet/android/tools/jit-times/README.md

 ### Getting the `methods.txt` file

-The `methods.txt` file can be aquired from Xamarin.Android application like this:
+The `methods.txt` file can be acquired from Xamarin.Android application like this:

 * Enable `debug.mono.log`